 The new work presented in Deepdrippings marks a significant development in Allen’s practice, but as pointed out by the art critic John Yau (Hyperallergic), ‘For all the radical changes that Allen has made … his long preoccupation with paint as matter has become increasingly evident.’

 Phillip Allen graduated from the Royal College of Art, London in 1992.
-Recent solo exhibitions include The Approach, London (2011 & 2008); Bernier/Eliades Gallery, Athens (2010); Kerlin Gallery, Dublin (2009 & 2005); Xavier Hufkens, Brussels (2007, 2005); Milton Keynes Gallery, UK (2006); and P.S.1 Contemporary Art Center, New York (2003).
-International group shows include: AFM Collection, CCA Andratx, Mallorca (2012); ‘Made in Britain: Contemporary Art from the British Council Collection 1980–2010’, Hong Kong Heritage Museum, Hong Kong SAR (2011); Fabio Tiboni arte Contemporanea, Bologna, Italy; 'Pattern Recognition', The City Gallery, Leicester, UK (2009); 'BP Exhibition: Classified: Contemporary British Art', Tate Britain, London; ‘Abstract’, Mitchell, Innes & Nash Gallery, New York (2007); and the British Art Show 6 at BALTIC (2005/06).
+Recent solo exhibitions include Dolph Projects (2016); The Approach, London (2014, 2011 & 2008); Kerlin Gallery, Dublin (2013, 2009 & 2005); Xavier Hufkens, Brussels (2007, 2005); Milton Keynes Gallery, UK (2006); and MoMA PS1, New York (2003).
+International group shows include CCA Andratx, Mallorca (2012); Hong Kong Heritage Museum, Hong Kong SAR (2011); Fabio Tiboni arte Contemporanea, Bologna, Italy; The City Gallery, Leicester, UK (2009); Tate Britain, London (2009) and the British Art Show 6.